Kingdom of Travancore Thiruvithaamkoor Rajyam | |||||||||

 Travancore was characterised by the popularity of its rulers among their subjects.[84]
 TheKings of Travancore, unlike their counterparts in the otherprincely states of India, spent only a small portion of their state's resources for personal use.
 This was in sharp contrast with some of the northern Indian kings.
 Since they spent most of the state's revenue for the benefit of the public, they were naturally much loved by their subjects.[85]

 Travancore was once a dominant feudal state during theVenad period, with theNair aristocracy reaching its peak compared to other kingdoms.[9]
 LaterNairs andTamil Brahmins alone dominated the bureaucracy until the early 20th century.
-Many political ideologies (such ascommunism) and social reforms were not welcomed in Travancore, and inPunnapra, communist protesters were fired at.
+Many political ideologies (such ascommunism) and social reforms were not welcomed in Travancore, and inPunnapra, police fired at communist protesters.
 The Travancorean royal family are devoutHindus.
-Some practiced untouchability withBritish officers, European aristocrats and diplomats.
-(For instance,Richard Temple-Nugent-Brydges-Chandos-Grenville, 3rd Duke of Buckingham and Chandos, has reported thatMaharajaVisakham Thirunal had to take bath after touching Richard's wife, to remove ritual pollution, when they visited in 1880.)
+Some practiced untouchability withBritish officers, European aristocrats, and diplomats.
+(For instance,Richard Temple-Nugent-Brydges-Chandos-Grenville, 3rd Duke of Buckingham and Chandos, reported thatMaharajaVisakham Thirunal took a bath after touching Richard's wife, to remove ritual pollution, when they visited in 1880.)
 The decline of the caste system began at the end of the 19th century due to a series ofreformation movements.
 As a result, the kingdom of Travancore became the region with the highest male literacy rate in India.[87]

 {{cite book}}: CS1 maint: location missing publisher (link)